santakadev/LearnKotlin/README.md

 # Learn Kotlin

-A personal approach for learning Backend Web Development with Kotlin.
+A personal approach for learning Backend Development with Kotlin.

+## About the learning approach

+- Learn by doing
+- Iterative

 ## Topics I would like to cover